Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Methods

-Following \citet{truong2025reliable}, we fit a linear model to predict a task's IRT difficulty parameter from its feature vector.
-Unlike \citet{truong2025reliable}, who jointly trained the IRT ability parameters and the weights of the linear model via a maximum log likelihood objective, we first train IRT ability and difficulty parameters to maximize log likelihood, freeze the IRT parameters, and then fit a ridge regression model using the features to predict the frozen IRT difficulties.
-We found the ridge regression to outperform joint log likelihood maximization (see Appendix \ref{app:joint_difficulty_training}).
-The best regularization hyperparameter is chosen to minimize 5-fold cross-validation MSE within the training set.
-We also consider a wider variety of feature vectors than \citet{truong2025reliable} (LLM-as-a-judge features and concatenated vectors in addition to embeddings).
-When concatenating vectors, we use a different regularization hyperparameter for each one, since the vectors may have very different dimensions.
+We found our two-stage training procedure to outperform joint log likelihood maximization (see Appendix \ref{app:joint_difficulty_training}).
+The best regularization hyperparameter $\lambda$ is chosen to minimize 5-fold cross-validation MSE within the training set.
+When concatenating an embedding vector with an LLM-as-a-judge vector, we use different regularization hyperparameters for each one, since the two vectors may have very different dimensions.